intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/Getting-Started.md

 ## Handling Retries

-We recommend using a library such as [Polly](https://github.com/App-vNext/Polly) to create HTTP clients capable of handling scenarios such as transient network interruptions and [API rate limits](https://github.com/App-vNext/Polly/issues/414).
+We recommend using a library such as [Microsoft.Extensions.Http.Resilience](https://www.nuget.org/packages/Microsoft.Extensions.Http.Resilience) to create HTTP clients capable of handling scenarios such as transient network interruptions and API rate limits.
+When using the [IntelligentPlant.IndustrialAppStore.Authentication](/src/IntelligentPlant.IndustrialAppStore.Authentication) library in your application, a standard resilience handler is automatically added to the `HttpClient` injected into the API client.

 Note that, in the event of a `429/Too Many Requests` response being received from the server, the resulting `DataCoreHttpClientException` will have its `UtcRetryAfter` property set to the UTC time that the request can be attempted again at.